 - Gives Congress the power to establish inferior, or lower, courts.

-- Terms of judges are as long as they are on good behavior, which means for life.
+- Terms of judges are for as long as they are on good behavior, which means for life.

 - Judges shall be paid and their pay cannot be lowered.